TheKingEagle/RMSoftware.ModularBot/doc/setup.md

 This setup will require a main Channel ID, an Authorization token, and a command prefix.
 [Typically a single symbol] Follow the wizard for further instructions.

-## Getting your channel ID

-Please visit http://rms0.org?a=GuildIDs101 for additional instruction.